corentingi/mds-poo-mvc/PHONE_BOOK_PROJECT.md

 Now that we have the list of contacts.
 We want to be able to add contacts from the application.

 - Create a form that will ask for contact information.
-- Implement the right method in `ContactController` to create a new Contact.
+- Implement the right method in `ContactController` to save a new contact in database.
+- Add a route that will serve the newly implemented method from the controller.
-- After the contact is inserted, redirect to the list of contacts.
+- After the contact is inserted in database, redirect to the list of contacts.

 ### Exercices 7: Delete contacts

 Add a button to delete contacts from the list.
 After a delete, redirect the user to the contact list.

+### Exercice 8: Contact details

+Create a page that displays more information about the contact.

+Example:
+- When I go to the page `/contacts/154` I should see the contact page of the contact number 154 in my database.

+You can add some more columns in the database.
+For example:
+- address
+- photo
+- etc...

+### Exercice 9: Contact groups

+Create a new table `Groups`.

+This table will store groups names, for example `MyDigitalSchool students`.

+Create a relationship between `Contacts` and `Groups`.

+Use the Laravel docs: [Eloquent relationships](https://laravel.com/docs/10.x/eloquent-relationships)